News Values in Journalism Definition Types and Examples

 7. A Scene Lead

-A scene lead starts a story with an introduction and influences the readers to read the whole story.
-A scene lead in journalism paints a vivid picture of a specific moment or event, immersing readers in the scene to captivate their attention.
+A scene lead introduces a story and encourages readers to read the whole story.
+It paints a vivid picture of a specific moment or event, immersing readers in the scene to captivate their attention.

-Johor Bahru: Security guards are not scared of any unwanted situation of their responsibility.
+Johor Bahru: Security guards are not afraid of any unwanted situation within their area of responsibility.

 Here’s an original example of a scene lead: